ComplianceAsCode/auditree-framework/CONTRIBUTING.md

 If you would like to contribute checks, either add them via PR to[Arboretum][] or push to your own repository & let us know of its existence.

-There are some guidelines to follow when making a common check:
+There are some guidelines to follow when making a common fetcher or check:

 - Be sure to leverage the configuration JSON file used at runtime by the compliance-tool.